 - A. Residence.
-You shall have the exclusive right to occupy, use, and enjoy as your independent living residence number, a/an (apartment/villa/cottage/hybrid home) (hereinafter, including any other independent living residence you may select, the "Residence"), subject to the terms of this Agreement. - B. Furnishings in the Residence.
+You shall have the exclusive right to occupy, use, and enjoy as your independent living residence number , a/an (apartment/villa/cottage/hybrid home) (hereinafter, including any other independent living residence you may select, the "Residence"), subject to the terms of this Agreement. - B. Furnishings in the Residence.
 You may furnish your Residence with your furniture, furnishings, decorations and other personal property.
 Although we do not provide furniture or furnishings in Independent Living, we do provide standard large household appliances and an urgent call system for your safety.
-(The urgent call system should be used in addition to first calling 911 if your life or health is in danger.)

-- C. Changes to the Residence.
+(The urgent call system should be used in addition to first calling 911 if your life or health is in danger.) - Changes to the Residence.
 Should you wish to make changes to your Residence, any physical or structural improvements are required to be approved in advance by us in writing and paid for by you.
 All improvements must be in conformity with all applicable building codes and will become part of the Residence and the property of the Community when construction is completed.
 The value of any such improvement will not be considered in computing refunds, and the Community will have a vested ownership in such improvements.
-You agree that if we permit you to make physical or structural improvements to your Residence, we, in our reasonable discretion, can require you to cover the cost of returning the Residence to its original condition when your Residence is vacated. - D. Common Areas and Amenities.
+You agree that if we permit you to make physical or structural improvements to your Residence we, in our reasonable discretion, can require you to cover the cost of returning the Residence to its original condition when your Residence is vacated. - D. Common Areas and Amenities.
 We provide a variety of common areas and amenities for the use and benefit of all residents. - E. Parking.
-A parking area is provided for you and your guests. - F. Storage.
-The Community may provide limited storage space, other than the space in each apartment for apartment residents. - G. Services and Programs.
-The services and programs included in your Monthly Fee are listed in subsection 1 of this Section G. These services and programs may be adjusted from time to time and, when possible, thirty (30) days' notice will be given.
-Services and programs vary at the different levels of care.
+A parking area is provided for you and your guests.